 What Fees Will I Be Charged if Amplify Authorizes a Privilege Pay ("Overdraft") Transaction?

-Amplify will charge you a fee of $30 each time an overdraft occurs.
+Amplify will charge you a fee of $30 each time an overdraft occurs on a consumer account and $35 each time an overdraft occurs on a business account.
 If more than 5 overdraft transactions occur in a single day, the fees are limited to $150.

 TIPS FOR FINANCIAL SUCCESS